rsanchez/craft-cli/README.md

 ## Custom Commands

-Craft CLI custom commands are [Laravel Console](http://laravel.com/docs/commands#building-a-command) Command objects, which extend [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) Command objects.
+Craft CLI custom commands are [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) Command objects.
 You can add custom commands to your `.craft-cli.php` config file by adding the class name to the `commands` array, or by adding a folder path to the `commandDirs` array.

 You can generate a custom command file using the `craft generate:command` command.